 Getting an insurance quote with Lemonade is fast and easy, and can be done from the comfort of your phone.
 It helps to know in advance what your lender or lessor might require in terms of car insurance coverage, so you can always ask them directly.

-At the moment we’re only available in Illinois, but if you live elsewhere, you can sign up for the waitlist and we’ll let you know as soon as we roll into your town.
+At the moment we’re only available in Illinois and Tennessee, but if you live elsewhere, you can sign up for the waitlist and we’ll let you know as soon as we roll into your town.